dotnet/core/product-roadmap/current.md

 # .NET Product Roadmap

-This document provides a peek into the work we've planned for .NET through December 2020.
+This document provides a peek into the work we've planned for .NET through __December 2020__.

 The .NET product roadmap communicates project priorities for evolving and extending the scope of the product.
 New product experiences and features will include changes in various [layers of the product](../Documentation/core-repos.md), in some combination of the runtime, framework, language compilers and tools.
 Each component may have its own component-level roadmap that is available in the repository for that component.